 Measured Outcomes

 Women operating homestays score 12x higher on economic empowerment indices than women in any other sector in Nepal.
+Specifically, homestay women operators control income directly (not through male family members), make business decisions independently, model entrepreneurship for daughters, and achieve economic power without leaving home.

 Environmental Benefits: Tourism That Protects